Academic Degrees and Programs

 Women's and Gender Studies

 Applicants must have graduated from an accredited high school with at least a 2.25 GPA (on a 4.0 scale), or have successfully passed the General Education Development (GED) test before being admitted to the Agricultural Institute at NC State.
-An Undergraduate Admissions application, a high school transcript and supporting documents must be submitted directly to the Admissions Office at NC State University.
+An application and a high school transcript must be submitted through CommonApp.org and supporting documents must be submitted directly to the Admission Office at NC State University.
 One letter of recommendation from someone other than a family member should be submitted directly to the Agricultural Institute Office.
-The regular college entrance exam (Scholastic Aptitude Test – SAT) is not required, but recommended.
+The regular college entrance exam (Scholastic Aptitude Test – SAT) or ACT is not required, but recommended.
 The 2.25 minimum high school GPA is waived for transfer students and for applicants 21 years or older at the time of enrollment in the Agricultural Institute.
 An Associate of Applied Science degree is awarded.
 Fields of study are:

 - Agribusiness Management